ingonyama-zk/metal-poc/README.md

 Document the findings in a final summary:
 - **Performance Differences**: Clearly outline the measured transfer overhead in CUDA versus the efficiencies seen with Metal.
-- **Incentive for a Metal Backend**: Summarize how Metal’s shared memory could reduce bottlenecks in scenarios requiring both CPU and GPU computations, supporting the case for developing a Metal backend for ICICLE.
+- **Incentive for a Metal Backend**: Summarize how Metal’s unified memory could reduce bottlenecks in scenarios requiring both CPU and GPU computations, supporting the case for developing a Metal backend for ICICLE.